thespectrewithin/cross-lingual_NER/README.md

 ``./run_load_muse.sh``

-Note, if your embedding file contains a 1st line that specifies the size and the dimension of the embedding, such as ``2519370 300``, remove it before you run this script (include it though when running MUSE).
+Note, if your embedding file contains a 1st line that specifies the size and the dimension of the embedding file, such as ``2519370 300``, remove it before you run this script (include it though when running MUSE).

 # Data Format